lwunderl/belly-button-biodiversity/README.md

-# belly-button-challenge
+# Human Naval Microbe Composition

-This repository uses git pages to display an interactive dashboard the microbes that colonize human navels in a sample group of individuals.
+This repository uses git pages to display an interactive dashboard of the microbes that colonize human navels in a sample group of individuals.

 The page was created using javascript d3, plotly, and html.